tiiuae/sbomnix/README.md

 For more examples on querying and visualizing the package dependencies, see: [nixgraph](./doc/nixgraph.md).

 ## Contribute
-Any pull requests, suggestions, and error reports are welcome.
+Any pull requests, questions and error reports are welcome.
 To start development, we recommend using Nix flakes development shell:
 ```bash
 $ git clone https://github.com/tiiuae/sbomnix